 This is demanding on the sender/teacher.
 My experience is that when I started using video and was able to SHOW what I explained as I explained it, this made the teaching much more effective.
 It also made it possible to work through the material in a very short time frame.

 Graphic Design is of course a very VISUAL subject and some of it is almost impossible to teach with words only.
 Illustrations are in demand, and “live visualizations” make it even easier to explain accurately.
 One can do things correctly WHILE people are watching and point out the difference between right and wrong.

+You can watch the 5 first “5MIN VISUAL CLASSES” here.
 It is said that images, even without animation, are perceived and understood faster and remembered much longer than if the same concept is described with words only.